Commercial Agriculture Regulatory Program

 Third-Party Group Compliance Assistance

 The San Diego Water Board strongly encourages Commercial Agriculture Operations to contact an approved Third-Party Group to assist with eNOI submittal and document upload.
 There are four Third-Party Groups in the San Diego Region that can assist with these activities and compliance with the General Agriculture Orders.
 Additionally, compliance with the General Agriculture Orders will be significantly less costly if done through the membership and assistance of a Third Party Group.
-The four approved Third-Party Groups in the San Diego Region listed alphabetically are:
+The three approved Third-Party Groups in the San Diego Region listed alphabetically are:

 Subscribe to our Agriculture and Nurseries email list to receive notifications and the latest updates.
 After subscribing, you will need to check your email host for a confirmation email to complete the subscription.